 Your teen would not only learn his lessons, but such kind of punishments will help in building up bond between Family members.

-If you like to know how to emotionally connect with your teen do reader article How-To Easily build Emotional Connection with your Teenager
+If you like to know how to emotionally connect with your teen do reader article emotional connection.

 Do not overexpose and weaken your position: